tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 ```

 The relevant information for us now are the location and names in the values YAML file and the location of the source paths.
-Whenever a file/folder which is referenced in "paths:" is changed a docker build is triggered on pushing the changes to github.
+Whenever a file/folder, which is referenced in "paths", is changed a docker build is triggered when pushing changes to github.

-### Configure Prerelease-Version in values.yaml
+#### Configure Prerelease-Version in values.yaml

 Currently the values.yaml file has the following entries: